Wikimedia-Suomi/PendingChangesBot-ng/CONTRIBUTING.md

 ## Prerequisites
 Before installing or running the application, ensure you have:
 * Python 3
-* Pip
-* Virtual environment support (venv)
-* Git
+* Git installed
-* Django-compatible environment
-* Pywikibot configured with your Wikimedia username
-* Browser access to Meta-Wiki and Superset for OAuth approval
+* A Wikimedia account (for BotPassword authentication)

 ## Setup Instructions